sindresorhus/eslint-plugin-unicorn/docs/rules/filename-case.md

 Whether to treat additional, `.`-separated parts of a filename as parts of the extension rather than parts of the filename.

+Note that the parts of the filename treated as the extension will not have the filename case enforced.

 For example:

 ```js